Avalon (video game)

 Avalon (with the tagline The 3D Adventure Movie on the box cover) is an action-adventure game written by Steve Turner for the ZX Spectrum and published by Hewson Consultants in 1984.
 Avalon was followed by a sequel in 1985, Dragontorc.

 Plot

 Avalon is set in Britain in the year 408, during the collapse of the Western Roman Empire.
 The player controls Maroc, a "lore-seeker" who has been given a staff and map by a strange old woman and pointed in the direction of a place called Glass Hill on the isle of Avalon, where a quest to defeat the Lord of Chaos begins.

-The name "Avalon" is taken from King Arthur's legendary resting place, the isle of Avalon, while a figure named Avallach features in Welsh mythology.
-Other than this and the time period the game is set in, there is little connection to the Arthurian legend.

 Gameplay

 Avalon involves controlling Maroc the mage in his quest to destroy Avelach, Lord of Chaos.
 The player's character cannot be killed.
-The game world is explored by an astral projection of Maroc; if Maroc's energy is depleted the projection returns to Maroc's "physical" body, from which the game can be continued.
+The game world is explored by an astral projection of Maroc; if Maroc's energy is depleted the projection returns to Maroc's "physical" body on the start screen, from which the game can be continued.

 Reception

+The game was well received and attained numerous awards from critics.